SMIRITHI2005/eightfold-ai-candidate-transformer/README.md

 - Ollama support is local-only.
 If you want semantic extraction, run an Ollama-compatible server at `http://localhost:11434` and set `OLLAMA_HOST` in your environment (or update `AppSettings`).
 - If `streamlit run` fails with port in use, pass `--server.port` with an available port.

-Developer notes
-- Tests are in `tests/` and can be run with `pytest`.
-- The projection config examples live in `examples/`.

-License
-- (Add your license here)